-Under the Medicaid cap law established in 2006, local expenses are capped at a formula-derived base amount, which is a percentage increase from certain actual 2005 local share expenses, less certain 2005 Medicaid-related revenues (the Medicaid base).
-The Medicaid base was finalized on June 30, 2006 for all counties in the State.
+Under the Medicaid cap law established in 2006, local expenses are capped at a formula-derived base amount, which is a percentage growth from certain actual 2005 local share expenses, less certain 2005 Medicaid-related revenues (the Medicaid base).
+The Medicaid base was finalized on June 30, 2006 for all counties.

 The County's 2008 Medicaid appropriation, which includes the impact of an annual \$14 million Indigent Care payment to NHCC, will be \$225.7 million, increasing to \$231.7 million in 2009.
 The County has elected to continue to pay an annual increase of 3% from each prior year, rather than swap with the State an equivalent percentage of sales tax revenue otherwise payable to the County.
-The 2009-2012 Multi-Year Financial Plan reflects Medicaid expenses of \$238.1 million in 2010, \$244.8 in 2011 and \$251.7 million in 2012.
+The 2008-2011 Multi-Year Financial Plan Update reflects Medicaid expenses of \$237.4 million in 2010 and \$244.5 in 2011.